 How long is the warranty for?

-Always make sure to check the warranty card before selecting the car, this means that you can claim a warranty on the car parts if they are faulty within the warranty period.
+It is important to check what is covered under a car warranty and make sure to check the warranty card before selecting the car; this means that you can claim a warranty on the car parts if they are faulty within the warranty period.

 2. How to register your car?